eliasz130/pentoolkit/README.md

 A Pentester's toolkit.
-Updates the selected tools on start.
+Updates the tools on start.
+Simplifies the use and return of the tools

 For [Mac](https://github.com/eliasz130/pentoolkit/tree/main/mac), [Linux](https://github.com/eliasz130/pentoolkit/tree/main/linux), and [Windows](https://github.com/eliasz130/pentoolkit/tree/main/windows)